Myanmar’s military government announces temporary ceasefire to aid quake efforts

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Ross Adkin, Alex Stambaugh, Rhea Mogul and Kocha Olarn contributed to this report.
+CNN’s Heather Law, Angus Watson, Mounira Elsamra, Teele Rebane, Sana Noor Haq, Ross Adkin, Alex Stambaugh, Rhea Mogul and Kocha Olarn contributed to this report.